JD.com's shares slide as investments, competition eat into profits

-(Reuters) - JD.com Inc, China’s second largest e-commerce firm, saw its stock plunge in pre-market trade on Friday as margins were squeezed by competition and heavy investments during its top earnings season hit quarterly profits.
+(Reuters) - JD.com Inc, China’s second largest e-commerce firm, saw its stock plunge in pre-market trade on Friday as quarterly profit was hit by competitive pressure and heavy investments during its top earnings season.

 JD.com’s U.S.-listed stock was down 10 percent in pre-market trading.